BenWeiTang/Real-Time-Music-Visualization/README.md

 ## Dev Notes

+### Nov 15, 2022

+Improvement:
+- Implemented mechanism of saving images after finishing playing an audio file.

 ### Nov 5, 2022

 Improvements:
 - Memory usage now plateaus around 178 MB.
   - The underlying implementation is to periodically offload the vertices to the GPU using a `sf::VertexBuffer` instead of continuously adding to a `sf::VertexArray` which had been the previous approach.
   - Unlike a dynamic array, a `sf::VertexBuffer` has a fixed size.
 Therefore, the current implementation is to bundle enough vertices into a sub pool.
 And then upon drawing, the program iterates through a pool of sub pools to draw all the stored vertices.
-  - For more details, see [line 301 - 311](https://github.com/BenWeiTang/Real-Time-Music-Visualization/blob/main/Real%20Time%20Music%20Visualization/RTMV.cpp#L301-L311) in [RTMV.cpp](https://github.com/BenWeiTang/Real-Time-Music-Visualization/blob/main/Real%20Time%20Music%20Visualization/RTMV.cpp).
+  - For more details, see [VertexBufferPool.hpp](https://github.com/BenWeiTang/Real-Time-Music-Visualization/blob/main/Real%20Time%20Music%20Visualization/VertexBufferPool.hpp) and [VertexBufferPool.cpp](https://github.com/BenWeiTang/Real-Time-Music-Visualization/blob/main/Real%20Time%20Music%20Visualization/VertexBufferPool.cpp).

 ### Nov 4, 2022